kurtzace/generic-non-vscode-ai-agents/README.md

 # Building with CrewAI: Returns and Refunds

-- **Use Case**: Carved Rock Fitness needs a self-service solution for returns and refunds.
+- **Use Case**: Company needs a self-service solution for returns and refunds.
 Needs to analyze customer feedback sentiment.
 - **Framework**: **CrewAI**, an open-source framework.
 - **Concept**: Lets you create **AI crews** – a team of specialized AI agents working together to tackle complex tasks.
 Helps create an organization of agents with specialized roles.
 - **Key Components**: